Deployment

 • A manifest that omits TEMPORARY does not guarantee the role lacks TEMPORARY — it may still inherit it from PUBLIC

-• additive mode showing "no changes needed" does not mean effective privileges match the manifest exactly
+• additive mode showing "no changes needed" does not mean effective privileges or existing role attributes match the manifest exactly

 If least-privilege enforcement is important, you may need to manually revoke unwanted PUBLIC grants: